-'Mass Arrest' Of 16 Marines Over Alleged Human Smuggling, Drug Crimes
+What We Know: 'Mass Arrest' Of 16 Marines Over Alleged Human Smuggling

 The Navy has arrested 16 Marines at a major West Coast military base over their alleged involvement in human smuggling, drug offenses and other crimes.